 “The main advantage to going test-optional,” Werthman summarizes, “is that it removes that barrier to entry for students who have low test scores and prevents schools from eliminating potentially strong candidates who may not test as well, but have solid academic foundations and fit into the culture of the institution.”

 What is the impact of a test-optional admissions policy?

 Even though this higher education trend has developed somewhat recently, it’s been studied enough to yield some promising findings for schools considering a test-optional approach.
 A 2018 study actually examined more than two dozen four-year institutions with test-optional policies with the goal of determining their effectiveness.

 In comparing test-optional colleges with peer institutions that required testing, it was found that standardized tests do indeed fail to identify applicants who have the potential to be successful in a higher education environment.
 Further, students who opted to not submit test scores ultimately graduated at rates equivalent to, or slightly higher than, those who submitted their test scores.

 It was also revealed that test-optional admissions policies have a positive impact on enrollment numbers – particularly among underrepresented minority students.
 In the years following the adoption of test-optional policies, higher education institutions saw the total number of applicants increase by an average of 29 percent at private schools and 11 percent at public schools.
 More specifically, schools that went test-optional saw increases in the numbers of Black and Latino students applying and being admitted to their institutions.

-“At Collegis, we believe this has a positive impact on the admissions process, because it gives schools more candidates to review and opens up their pool of potential students,” Werthman notes.
+We believe the test-optional model has a positive impact on the admissions process, because it gives schools more candidates to review and opens up their pool of potential students.Erin Werthman